-One detail does stand out, though, Wettstein says: A large racial gap in who has a will and who does not.
+One detail does stand out, though, Wettstein says.
+That’s a large racial gap between those who have a will and those who do not.

-Alicia Munnell, director of the Center for Retirement Research, noted that the analysis found that 59% of white but only 21% of Black heads of households over 50 had a will.
+Alicia Munnell, director of the Center for Retirement Research, noted the analysis found that 59% of white heads of households but only 21% of Black heads of households over 50 had a will.

 In addition, 77% of white householders and 49% of Black householders would likely leave a bequest, essentially meaning they are likely to give personal property or financial assets to someone upon their death.

 According to Wettstein:

 “What stuck out to me was the huge [race] gap in the probability of having a will and intention of leaving a bequest, because that’s a really long-lasting impact.
 It literally spans generations.”